Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image/workflow.rst

 to the mesh based on which faces you want to be procedural and which you want to be texture-mapped.
 Just do not UV map the faces you want to be procedural.

-You can use UV Textures and VertexPaint (:kbd:`V` in the 3D View) simultaneously, if both are enabled in the Material settings.
+You can use UV Textures and Vertex Paint (:kbd:`V` in the 3D View) simultaneously, if both are enabled in the Material settings.
 The vertex colors are used to modulate the brightness or color of the UV image texture: